 - a.
 Indicate presence of waters of U.S. in review area (check all that apply): 1 - TNWs, including territorial seas - Wetlands adjacent to TNWs - Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs - Non-RPWs that flow directly or indirectly into TNWs - Wetlands directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - Impoundments of jurisdictional waters - Isolated (interstate or intrastate) waters, including isolated wetlands - b.
 Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or acres.
 Wetlands: acres. - c.
-Limits (boundaries) of jurisdiction based on: Not Applicable.
+Limits (boundaries) of jurisdiction based on: Not established at this time.
 Elevation of established OHWM (if known): - Non-regulated waters/wetlands (check if applicable):3 2 - Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain: Stream A (1,810 linear feet) flows through an agricultural field to a treeline where it ends.
-The nearest creek is 320 feet away from where the isolated stream ends.
-Stream A is physically isolated in the landscape, does not lie within the 100-year floodplain, and lacks a surface or shallow subsurface connection to "waters of the U.S.".
-In
+Explain: Wetland B (0.02 acre) is physically isolated in the landscape, does not lie within the 100-year floodplain, and lacks a surface or shallow subsurface connection to "waters of the U.S." In addition, this feature is not used or susceptable to use in interstate or foreign commerce.
+As such, this feature is not a "water of the U.S.".